 The functional currencies of the Company's wholly owned subsidiaries in Switzerland, Germany, Australia, the United Kingdom, France and Hong Kong are the Swiss franc.
 The functional currency of the Company's subsidiary in Italy is the Euro.
 Accordingly, asset and liability accounts of Switzerland, Germany, Australia, the United Kingdom, Italy and Hong Kong operations are translated into U.S. dollars using the current exchange rate in effect at the balance sheet date and equity accounts are translated into U.S. dollars using historical rates.
 The revenues and expenses are translated using the average exchange rates in effect during the period, and gains and losses from foreign currency translation adjustments are included as a component of accumulated other comprehensive income in the condensed consolidated balance sheet.
-Foreign currency translation adjustments are recorded in other comprehensive income (loss) in the condensed consolidated statements of operations and comprehensive loss and was less than \$(0.1) million and \$(0.3) million during the three months ended March 31, 2022 and 2021, respectively.
+Foreign currency translation adjustments are recorded in other comprehensive income (loss) in the condensed consolidated statements of operations and comprehensive loss and was less than \$0.1 million and less than \$0.1 million during the three months ended June 30, 2022 and 2021, respectively, and less than \$(0.1) million and \$(0.2) million during the six months ended June 30, 2022 and 2021, respectively.

-Foreign currency transaction gains and losses are included in other income (expense), net in the condensed consolidated statements of operations and comprehensive loss and was less than \$(0.1) million and \$0.2 million during the three months ended March 31, 2022 and 2021, respectively.
+Foreign currency transaction gains and losses are included in other income (expense), net in the condensed consolidated statements of operations and comprehensive loss and was \$(0.2) million and \$(0.1) million during the three months ended June 30, 2022 and 2021, respectively, and \$(0.2) million and \$0.1 million during the six months ended June 30, 2022 and 2021, respectively.